nilearn/nilearn/doc/decoding/searchlight.rst

 :class:`SearchLight` object after fitting it to the data.
 Below is a visualization of the results from :ref:`Searchlight analysis of face vs house recognition <sphx_glr_auto_examples_02_decoding_plot_haxby_searchlight_py>`.
-We can see here that voxels in the visual cortex contains information to distinguish pictures showed to the volunteers, which was the expected result.
+The searchlight was restriced to a slice in the back of the brain.
+Within this slice, we can see that a cluster of voxels in visual cortex contains information to distinguish pictures showed to the volunteers, which was the expected result.

 .. figure:: ../auto_examples/02_decoding/images/sphx_glr_plot_haxby_searchlight_001.png
    :target: ../auto_examples/02_decoding/plot_haxby_searchlight.html